 Let me just say one thing here—”Get off my lawn!”

 There was a time when we thought this was a cool way to take defensive driving.
 With video, you could avoid sitting in a room full of strangers listening to a guy drone on about safe driving.
-Instead, you could listen to a guy drone on about safe driving with remote in hand sitting on your couch.
+Instead, you could listen to a guy drone on about safe driving with remote in hand while sitting on your couch.

 Today you can still head to a classroom to take a course.
 You might even still be able to find a dusty DVD floating around somewhere to get the job done.
 But the number one way to complete defensive driving is online.